 IPOH / MALAYSIA

 Malaysia’s third-largest city, Ipoh shot into the limelight after the New York Times ran an article named Why Ipoh, Malaysia, Should Be on Your Travel Radar last year.
-Since then, a steady stream of travellers is heading to Ipoh to explore its art-filled streets and to eat at its hipster cafes which, helmed by enterprising millennials, are springing up all over the city.
+Since then, a steady stream of travellers has been heading to Ipoh to explore its art-filled streets and to eat at its hipster cafes which, helmed by enterprising millennials, are springing up all over the city.
 Once the bustling, indomitable heart of the Malaysian tin-mining industry, Ipoh’s fortunes sprang and ebbed with the silvery metal and by the late 1980s, the streets, lined with offices and theatres, were mostly empty.
 Shophouses that saw brisk business once upon a time now stand silent with peeling Chinese calligraphy and fading bamboo chicks.
 Thanks to restoration initiatives by the city council, Ipoh’s crumbling architecture is getting a new lease of life.
 Colonial-era shophouses are being restored and reopened as cafes, galleries, and event spaces.
 Streets are being cleaned, artists are being invited to paint on Ipoh’s walls, there are music and food festivals by the Kinta River, and a push to popularise Ipoh’s delicious street food.
-There’s no better time to be in this wonderful city than now and it is must-visit destination on any Malaysia itinerary!
+There’s no better time to be in this wonderful city than now and it is a must-visit destination on any Malaysia itinerary!
 Our three days in Ipoh itinerary covers all the best things to do in Ipoh.

-Booking your trip via the links on this page will earn us a small commission, at no extra cost to you.
+⭐ Booking your trip via the links on this page will earn us a small commission, at no extra cost to you.
 Thanks for your support – Mohana & Aninda.

-Ipoh Itinerary Day 1
+3 Days in Ipoh Itinerary: Day 1

 Concubine Lanes & Kong Heng Square